VersatioG/WAAM_interlayer_time_sim/README.md

 # WAAM Interlayer Time Simulation

 This project simulates the thermal behavior during Wire Arc Additive Manufacturing (WAAM) processes.
-It models temperature evolution in a welding table, base plate, and deposited layers, focusing on interlayer cooling times to optimize manufacturing parameters.
+WAAM is a metal additive manufacturing technique that builds parts layer-by-layer using an electric arc to melt metal wire, depositing it as weld beads.
+The simulation focuses on interlayer cooling times—the waiting periods between layer depositions—to optimize manufacturing parameters and prevent defects like distortion or poor bonding.

+The code models temperature evolution in the welding setup (table, base plate, and deposited layers) using finite difference methods.
+It accounts for heat input from the welding arc, heat conduction between components, and radiation to the environment.
+The top layers are modeled at bead-level (individual weld tracks) for accuracy, while older layers are consolidated for efficiency.

 ## Features

 - **Thermal Simulation**: Finite difference methods with Euler explicit time-stepping
 - **Two Simulation Modes**: Fixed wait time after first layer or dynamic waiting until target interlayer temperature
 - **Detailed Heat Transfer**: Conduction between components, radiation to environment, and arc power input during welding
-- **Bead-Level Modeling**: Individual weld tracks (beads) are simulated for the top two layers, accounting for sequential deposition and arc power distribution
+- **Bead-Level Modeling**: Individual weld tracks (beads) are simulated for the top layers, accounting for sequential deposition and arc power distribution
 - **Arc Power Distribution**: Configurable heat input during welding, distributed to current bead (50-75%), adjacent beads, and underlying components
 - **Temperature-Dependent Properties**: Maier-Kelley equation for specific heat of WAAM wire and base plate
 - **Flexible Robot Parameter Fitting**: Linear or cubic fitting of interlayer wait times with non-negative constraints
 - **Comprehensive Visualization**: Temperature profiles and wait time analysis with fitting curves
+- **Efficient Data Structures**: Numpy-based arrays for fast computation, with prepared element-level discretization for finer resolution

 ## Installation